 4. Check your Annual mileage

-Update: I’ve since heard of some people actually getting more expensive quotes from very low annual mileages.
+Update: I’ve since heard of some people actually getting more expensive quotes from very low annual mileage.
 As it could be argued a rider putting more miles in will be a better rider.

 5. Watch your Mods